 From now on, if you want to describe something or someone as being plain, boring or lackluster, please use the term vanillin.

-In the restaurants, we used Madagascar Bourbon Vanilla pastes and extracts.
-I’ve used Mexican vanilla beans before in pudding, and I love the woody mysteriousness of it, and although I adore Sonoma Syrup’s Vanilla Bean “Crush” (a blend of Madagascar Bourbon and Tahitian vanilla), I’d never had Tahitian on its own.
+I’ve used Mexican vanilla beans before in pudding, and I love the woody mysteriousness of it, and although I adore Sonoma Syrup’s Vanilla Bean “Crush” (a blend of Madagascar Bourbon and Tahitian vanilla), I’d never had Tahitian vanilla on its own.

 Now I had the opportunity to try all three vanillas, side by side.
 (Some vanilla is produced in both Indonesia and India, but I haven’t come across it before.
 If I can find some, I’ll give them a whirl, too).

 My Preconceived Ideas About the Types of Vanilla